 2. Cultivation Hall Preparation

-- Free from any infection and contamination
+- Free of any infection and contamination

 - Hall should have indirect light and a big window